aws-solutions-library-samples/guidance-for-cell-based-architecture-on-aws/README.md

 ## Router

-In this soluton, clients first connect to the cell router.
+In this solution, clients first connect to the cell router.
 The router authenticates the user (or creates a new user if it's a registration request) and returns the DNS name of the customer's assigned cell.
 The client then makes any subsequent requests to through this DNS name.
 Note that this is only one way to implement a cell router.
 Different options are possible, for example ones that are transparent to the client or that work through DNS routing.

 # Design Considerations